felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.42.1-dev.1 =

-(2019/04/08) Fixed a "The review field is recommended" warning from the Google testing tool for webpages without any reviews.
+(2019/04/08) Fixed the "aggregateRating field is recommended" and "review field is recommended" warnings from Google for webpages without any ratings or reviews.

 = 1.42.0 =